RealDeanZhao/sf-movies/README.md

 ## Business Analysis
 1. Show the movies on the map with the custom map markers.
 2. A movie list will be shown on the sidebar of the application.
+3. When searching the movies, the search button will be disabled.
+4. When searching the movies, the movie list should be hidden with a spinner.
-2. The movie list should be paginated.
+5. The movie list should be paginated.
-3. The user can search the movies by the title.
+6. The user can search the movies by the title.
 It supports fuzzy search.

 ## Some snapshots of the app:
 There are not many markers on the map because the GOOGLE API has some limit for the request numbers to get the coordinate information.
 So I only get 10 records per page.